Located behind Bird on the Run, you can now visit Commerce Bar speakeasy for an intimate – but approachable – night out. Here’s our preview.

 Upon launching, Commerce Bar plans to be open Thursday night thru Saturday night (6pm to 2am) and Sunday night (6pm to ~midnight).

 Our recommendation: head to Commerce Bar for that after-dinner drink.
 It’s a late night spot, great for date nights and showcasing Pittsburgh’s lowkey spots to a friend visiting from out of town.
-Keep an eye on their Instagram for updates and sneak peeks as they formally roll out the drink menu and prepare to open in the next couple of weeks.
+Keep an eye on their Instagram for updates and sneak peeks, including teasers from their thoughtfully curated drink menu.